TheBoatyMcBoatFace/louisiana-bar/sections/6-be/README.md

 **6.3** Did Eric have authority to purchase the MRI machine without Sara’s consent?
 Explain fully.
 (5 points)

 **Tips & Analysis**
+Examine the principles of implied authority in partnerships and the scope of actions considered within the ordinary course of business.
+Assess the impact of the purchase's magnitude on the partnership's financial well-being and the necessity for joint decision-making on significant expenditures.

 **Answer**
+Eric may have had the implied authority to purchase the MRI machine without Sara's explicit consent if purchasing equipment falls within the ordinary course of the partnership’s business operations.
+However, the significant expenditure and the lack of a dire need for a new MRI machine could exceed what is considered actions within the ordinary course of business, requiring mutual decision-making.
+Thus, Eric's unilateral action without discussing it with Sara could be seen as exceeding his authority within the partnership.

 **6.4** Did Sara properly withdraw from the partnership?
 Explain fully.
 (5 points)

 **Tips & Analysis**
+Consider the formalities involved in withdrawing from a partnership, including notification and potentially required processes for resolving the partnership's dissolution or a partner's departure, according to the partnership agreement or default statutory provisions.

 **Answer**
+Sara’s immediate declaration of her intent to quit in response to a dispute may not constitute a proper withdrawal from the partnership, depending on the terms outlined in their partnership agreement or default state law provisions regarding partnership dissolution.
+A proper withdrawal often requires formal notification and may need to follow specified procedures for disengagement and settling accounts between the partners.

 **6.5** Solely for purposes of this question 2.5, assume that Sara properly withdrew from the partnership.
 What amount, if any, is Sara entitled to receive for her share in the partnership?
 Explain fully.
 (5 points)

 **Tips & Analysis**
+Investigate the process for valuing a withdrawing partner’s interest, including the evaluation of the partnership's assets, liabilities, and any specific terms regarding valuation in the partnership agreement or governed by state law.

 **Answer**
+Assuming Sara properly withdrew from the partnership, she is entitled to receive the fair value of her share in the partnership at the time of her withdrawal.
+This amount would likely include her portion of the partnership's profits and may also account for her contributions to the partnership less any liabilities or outstanding debts attributable to her share.
+The fair value would be determined based on the partnership’s financial situation immediately prior to her withdrawal.

 **6.6** Solely for purposes of this question 2.6, assume that Sara did not properly withdraw from the partnership.
 What amount, if any, can Parts Inc. recover from Sara for the $20,000 balance owed for X-ray repair parts?
 Explain fully.
 (5 points)

 **Tips & Analysis**
+Understand the concept of joint and several liability in partnerships for obligations incurred during the ordinary business operations.
+Acknowledge the consequences of a partner’s failure to properly withdraw from the partnership, including continued liability for new debts.

 **Answer**
+Assuming Sara did not properly withdraw from the partnership, she remains liable for the partnership’s obligations, including debts incurred in the ordinary course of business.
+Parts Inc. can therefore recover the $20,000 balance owed for the X-ray repair parts from Sara as she is still considered a partner and responsible for the partnership's debts.

+---
+---

 ### Case 7: Shareholder Rights and Corporate Governance in Family Business